 … I did not realize that you felt we required all the information in the download form completed.
 The only field needed is an email address but that sure could be made more evident to a user.

-This is simple User eXperience stuff … for an astute or professional person maybe.
-It is unfair to expect everyone one who runs a business to know everything there is about the interwebnet, but the business also needs to be aware of the exact same thing but from their own perspective; be aware they don’t know everything about the interwebnet and might need a hand from someone who does.
+This is simple User Experience (UX) stuff.
+Well, for an astute or professional person maybe, such as a software vendor.
+If they are so focused on one detail and can’t see the whole issue, why would I want to buy their software?
+It is unfair to expect everyone one who runs a business to know everything there is about the internet, but the business also needs to be aware of the exact same thing but from their own perspective; be aware you don’t know everything about the internet and might need a hand from someone who does.

-Have you ever spent days on an assignment getting the spelling, grammar and punctuation perfect, but have a gut feeling something just isn’t right?
+Have you ever spent days on an a task or assignment getting the spelling, grammar and punctuation perfect, but have a gut feeling something just is not right?
 You pass it to someone to proof read who, within minutes, raises one simple and obvious point that fundamentally undermines the whole assignment?
-Ooof, I can feel the torment of your memory from here!
+Uh oh!
+Problem!
 This is the ‘Wood for Trees’ scenario and you have just been shown the path out of the woods … the one that was there all along.
-Hopefully planned your time utilised the proof reader with enough time to spare before your assignment was due, just in case – you’ve made that mistake before and it hurt.
+Hopefully planned your time beforehand and utilised the proof readers services with enough time to spare before your assignment was due, just in case – you’ve made that mistake before and it hurt.

 The supplier above fits into the wood for trees category very well.
-They appear to be caught up in their own methods and processes (possibly because they have hefty details to consider like human resource), that when some constructive observations are made, they either rule out or completely miss the theme of the points (the moral of the story) and are then left to pick out the most ridiculously small issue that will have little or no impact on them.
+They appear to be caught up in their own methods and processes (possibly because they have other hefty details to consider like human resource or ‘marketing requirements’), that when some constructive observations are made, they either rule out or completely miss the theme of the points (the moral of the story) and are then left to pick out the most ridiculously small issue that will have little or no impact on them.

-In these cases, a business will need the external viewpoint of the proof reader to make sure it is clear what it is they are trying to do and how they can do it.
-This is one reason why Information Architects and Business Analysts are an important tool for any business embarking on something new – in fact I’d even go so far as suggesting you need one every couple of years as a matter of course just to make sure you are operating to maximum potential and efficiency and stay current and ahead of competitors.
+In these cases, a business will need an external viewpoint to make sure it is clear what it is they are trying to do and how they can do it.
+This is one reason why external consultants are an important tool for any business embarking on something new.
+In fact I’d even go so far as suggesting you need one every couple of years as a matter of course just to make sure you are operating to maximum potential and efficiency and that the business is current and ahead of competitors.

-And there’s my plug, if you find yourself ‘running through the woods with a blindfold’ on (woo hoo! four clichés in one post!), or you are stuck with the whole story because of a few details, then go forth and seek assistance before it is too late – you will be very thankful for it.
+If you find yourself ‘running through the woods with a blindfold’ on (four clichés in one post!), or you are stuck with the whole story because of a few details, then go forth and seek assistance before it is too late – you will be very thankful for it.